-The BigQuery data sets contain all of the CSV and TSV files available for download from the COSMIC Download page.
+The BigQuery data sets contain all of the CSV and TSV files available for download from the COSMIC Download page for versions 85-92 except version 88.
+ISB-CGC will not be hosting any version of COSMIC data past version 92 due to licensing costs.

 Please explore the tables at (after registering for access):

-- isb-cgc-bq.COSMIC - isb-cgc-bq.COSMIC\versioned
+- isb-cgc-bq.COSMIC - isb-cgc-bq.COSMIC_versioned

-Note: the project isb-cgc contains versions 85-91 except 88 and project isb-cgc-bq contains versions 92 and higher
+Note: the project isb-cgc contains versions 85-91 except 88 and project isb-cgc-bq contains versions 92